Streamlight HPL Face-Cap Rumour: Twice The Candela For TLR Lights!

 Takeaways

-For those seeking to maximize the performance of their Streamlight pistol light, this modification doubles performance for only $41.95.
-While this is attractive on paper, the longer face-cap will likely break support for any holsters you currently have, meaning you may have to go out and purchase another holster if you want to EDC this setup.
+For those seeking to maximize the performance of their Streamlight pistol light, the HPL swap doubles performance.
+However, to get the HPL face cap, you have to buy a RM light.
+Further, the longer face-cap will likely break support for any holsters you currently have, meaning you may have to go out and purchase another holster if you want to EDC this setup.

 About the Author